An introduction to the MBTI Myers Briggs Type Indicator ® & Myers Briggs Personality Types

 2 Kinds of Personality Mental Processes

-The first set of mental preferences relates to how people “Perceive” or take in information.
+There are two primary differences in the way people “Perceive” or take in information: Sensing or Intuition.
 In the Myers-Briggs Type Indicator – MBTI Personality Type Code, this is the second letter.

 Those who prefer Sensing Perception favor clear, tangible data and information that fits in well with their direct here-and-now experience.